hanumanthdevops/ansible-terraform-jenkins/README.md

 # ansible-terraform-jenkins

-Using Terraform module in ansible playbook triggering from a jenkins pipeline.
+Using Ansible Terraform module in Ansible triggered from a Jenkins Pipeline